ChemBioHTP/EnzyHTP/README.md

 # enzyme_workflow
-Using AlleyCat as a model enzyme, we will develop Python 3 libraries that facilitate the enzyme mutant model construction, input file creation, job monitor, output data collection, and analysis.
+We develop Python 3 libraries that facilitate the enzyme mutant model construction, QM/MM input file creation, job monitor, output data collection, and analysis.
+The workflow takes PDB files as an Input, and perform QM and MM simulations.